Summer Cleaning Tips

 - Dedicated dusting.
 Dust shelves, windowsills, mini-blinds, lamps, tables, bureaus, and TV/computer screens with a clean, damp cloth.
 (Dusting with a dry cloth can eventually scratch or dull the finish.)
 Rinse the rag regularly.

-- Wipe down woods.
+- Wipe down wood.
 For shiny hardwood surfaces, you don't need fancy or expensive cleaners.
 They often leave a residue that will attract even more dust.
 Instead, use soft cotton or terry cloth, or a 100 percent cotton diaper.
 Lightly moisten the cloth with water and gently buff the surface along the grain to remove spills and fingerprints.

-Stop Dirt At The Door
+Easy Summer Cleaning Tips For Stopping Dirt At The Door

 Stop dirt and sand at the door by having people remove their shoes before entering.
 If that sounds a bit drastic, invest in a